2014 Gellhorn-Sargentich Law Student Essay Competition

 Discuss any topic relating to administrative law.

-The competition is open to currently enrolled students of ABA-accredited law schools who are also members of the ABA Section of Administrative Law and Regulatory Practice.
-Submissions can include papers submitted for a law school course, law review notes and comments, or pieces written specifically for the competition.
+The competition is open to currently enrolled students of ABA-accredited law schools who are also members of the ABA Section of Administrative Law and Regulatory Practice and who are legal permanent residents or citizens of the U.S. Submissions can include papers submitted for a law school course, law review notes and comments, or pieces written specifically for the competition.
 Essays must be the work of the submitting student without substantial editorial input from others.
 Co-authored papers are ineligible.
 Only one essay may be submitted per entrant.

 Submissions must be in Microsoft Word.
 The text of the essay must be double-spaced, in twelve-point font, with one-inch margins; footnotes or endnotes should be single-spaced, also in twelve-point font and with one-inch margins.
 Citations may be embedded in text or set out in footnotes or endnotes and should conform to the current edition of the Uniform System of Citation (Bluebook).
 Submissions may not exceed 40 double-spaced pages exclusive of footnotes and end-notes.
 (At the discretion of the Section, the winning student may be asked to prepare a shorter version for inclusion in the Administrative and Regulatory Law News.)

-Each submission must include two cover pages.
-The first should include the paper’s title and the entrant’s name, law school, year of study, mailing and email address, and phone number.
-The second page should be a cover page that includes only the title of the paper.
-The contestant’s name and other identifying information, such as school name, MAY NOT appear on any page other than the first cover page.
+Submit electronically two files.
+The first file should be a cover page only with contestant information, including the paper’s title and the entrant’s name, law school, year of study, mailing and email address, phone number, and ABA Membership ID number.
+The second file should be the paper with a cover page listing the title only; the contestant’s name and other identifying information, such as school name, MAY NOT appear on any page within this file.
+Entrants must email an electronic copy of their submission in Word format to Section Director Anne Kiefer (email@example.com).
+Entries must be received by 7 pm Eastern time on May 1, 2014.

 Staff of the Section of Administrative Law and Regulatory Practice will assign a random number to each entry.
 Neither the contestant’s identity nor his/her law school will be known to the selection committee.